gbear605/UMass-Events-Discord-Bot/README.md

 Using: https://github.com/emk/rust-musl-builder

+Docker needs to be installed.

-Set the alias for the builder:
+1) Set the alias for the builder:

 ``alias rust-musl-builder='docker run --rm -it -v "$(pwd)":/home/rust/src ekidd/rust-musl-builder'``

-Start the Docker daemon (if it isn't already running)
+2) Start the Docker daemon (if it isn't already running)

-Build:
+3) Build: (this will download a linux docker image to compile in if it is not already downloaded)

+Expect the build step to take a while (roughly a minute) each time after the first.

 ``rust-musl-builder cargo build --release``